PCA-Geodata/PCA_Geospatialdata_Docs/docs/source/qgis/qgis_starting/getting_started.rst

 Whether you are using a pre-installed version of QGIS or installing a new version from scratch, it is very important to know how QGIS versions work.

 QGIS is a very prolific software with frequent updates and new version releases (every 4 months).
-This allows the developers to provide the community with constant support, both introducing new features and fixing in short time bugs and issues.
+This allows the developers to provide the community with constant support, introducing new features and fixing bugs and issues in short time.

 This means that in a single year, 5 different versions of QGIS are available for download, but only one of them will be labelled as LTR (Longe Term Release), which is the suggested version for business use and that guarantees a more extended continuity of features and tools along all the year, without big changes.